Filling out an NCAA Tournament bracket for your office pool can seem like a daunting task. Here are some tips to make it just a bit more enjoyable.

 3) Don’t expect Cinderellas to last too long

 Early upsets happen all the time.
 Late Cinderellas are very few and far between, though.
 In fact, since the NCAA began seeding the tournament, only three double-digit seeds outside the traditional high-major conferences have made the Final Four: George Mason in 2006, VCU in 2011, and Loyola-Chicago in 2018.
-This does not necessarily mean that going chalk to the Final Four is advisable either, but there is a reason that the vast majority of Final Four teams come from the top four seed lines.
+This doesn’t necessarily mean that going chalk to the Final Four is advisable either, but there is a reason that the vast majority of Final Four teams come from the top four seed lines.

 2) Don’t be a jerk

 No, you do not have the “perfect bracket.”
 Nobody does.
 So just be nice about it.
-A little bit of trash talk, or gloating at a correct upset pick is fine.
-But going after the guy in the next cubicle because he picked Villanova to beat Winthrop doesn’t make you smarter, it just makes you unlikeable.
+A little bit of trash talk or gloating at a correct upset pick is fine.
+But going after the guy in the next cubicle because he picked Vermont to beat Arkansas doesn’t make you smarter, it just makes you unlikeable.
 People love talking about brackets, but they all want to avoid the “know-it-alls” who push their picks as the only correct ones.
 At the end of the day, my mom — who only ever watches women’s basketball before March — has won a bracket pool.
 Anyone is capable of the glory.

 1) Have fun!